 [a]Before the industrial revolution, most peppered moths were white.
 That’s because this color camouflaged them, enabling them to hide from predatory birds.
-When industrial pollution darkened the tree trunks, the dark colored moths were better camouflaged.
-As a result, over a few decades, the peppered moth population’s average color shifted from light colored to dark colored.
-The new (dark colored) population was a descendant of the ancestral light colored population, but modified by the environment for better camouflage.
+When industrial pollution darkened the tree trunks, the dark-colored moths were better camouflaged.
+As a result, over a few decades, the peppered moth population’s average color shifted from light-colored to dark-colored.
+The new (dark-colored) population was a descendant of the ancestral light-colored population but modified by the environment for better camouflage.

-5. Evolution of Antibiotic resistant bacteria and the rise of MRSA
+5. Evolution of Antibiotic-resistant bacteria and the rise of MRSA

 Another example of evolution that’s been observed in recent times has been the emergence of bacterial strains that are resistant to antibiotics.

 Antibiotics are drugs that kill bacteria.
-Antibiotic resistant bacterial strains have evolved ways to not be killed by antibiotics.
+Antibiotic-resistant bacterial strains have evolved ways to not be killed by antibiotics.
 That makes infections with these bacterial strains very dangerous.

 Antibiotics were first widely used in the 1940s.
 One of the first antibiotics is called Penicillin.
-One of the targets of penicillin was a bacteria called called Staphylococcus aureus (often called “Staph aureus” or S. aureus).
-Normally, S. aureus (along with many other types of bacteria, live harmlessly on our skin and other parts of our bodies.
+One of the targets of penicillin was a bacteria called Staphylococcus aureus (often called “Staph aureus” or S. aureus).
+Normally, S. aureus (along with many other types of bacteria, lives harmlessly on our skin and other parts of our bodies.
 But there are also forms of S. aureus that can cause skin and sinus infections, along with food poisoning, pneumonia, and wound infections.